 Here is where I buy my more speculative investments, which mostly consist of Bitcoin and Ethereum:

-- Bitpanda – My favorite place to buy cryptocurrencies.
-They also offer physically backed investments into precious metals like gold and silver and are based in Austria, my home country.
-Bitpanda even offers personal saving plans, which allow investors to dollar-cost-average into these volatile assets.
+- Bitpanda – In addition to crypto, they also offer physically backed investments into precious metals like gold and silver and are based in Austria, my home country.
+Bitpanda even enables users to set up personal saving plans, which allow investors to dollar-cost-average into these volatile assets.

-- Kraken – Another great exchange to buy digital assets, with slightly lower fees compared to Bitpanda.
-However, in my opinion the exchange is a lot more complicated and less user-friendly compared to the other two.
+- Kraken – Another great exchange to buy & hold digital assets.
+However, in my opinion the exchange is a bit more complicated and less user-friendly compared to the other two.